 Eixample with Sagrada Familia (yellow)

-The famous chess-fields neighborhood in Barcelona is called Eixample.
-You will find here the famous Sagrada Familie, Casa Mila ad Casa Batllo.
+The famous “chess-fields” neighborhood in Barcelona is called Eixample.
+You will find here the famous Sagrada Familia, Casa Mila ad Casa Batllo.

 This neighborhood was built for connecting the old town with the surrounding villages like Gracia.
 Eixample was planned on the table and it was supposed to be as useful as possible.
 The idea was to have the space optimized and in case of an emergency the firemen could cross the city within no time.

 Anyhow, walk around this area.
 It’s interesting.
 A walk from Sagrada Familia to Casa Mila will take you around 20-25 minutes.